Saebyuckbaan/demo-mockup/Home.md

 1. Create a .env file to properly connect to the DELPHI database database.
 After doing this step, you should no longer receiver see ``Error: ENOENT...`` in your Node console.
 2. On the side, connect to the DELPHI database using PGAdmin (or any instance of a Postgres driver) and find the 'Smoking Prevalence in Adults' and familiarize yourself with the table schema.
 3. In ``server.js``  take a look at ``app.get('/delphidata')``.
 This is where you want to connect to the DELPHI database using [node-postgres](https://github.com/brianc/node-postgres).
 Now using ``node-postgres``, create a SQL query to get the results of this query:
-        * In the year 2003,  retrieve the total number of respondents for each gender from the Smoking Prevalence in Adults table from 1984-2013.
+	* **Query:** In the year 2003,  retrieve the total number of respondents for each gender from the Smoking Prevalence in Adults table from 1984-2013.

 5. **Visualize that data using D3**
 	* Now that you have retrieved the data from the DELPHI database.
 In your ``index.js``, locate the AJAX call ``$.get( "/delphidata")``.
 Your task is to fill this method in and create a basic bar chart with **Gender** on the X-axis and **Total Respondents** on the Y-axis.